Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Abstract

 \section{Abstract}

-In this paper, the optimal sampling strategies (uniform or nonuniform) and distortion tradeoffs for stationary Gaussian bandlimited periodic signals with additive white Gaussian noise are studied.
-Unlike the previous works that commonly consider the average distortion as the performance criterion, we justify and use both the average and variance of distortion as the performance criteria.
-To compute the optimal distortion, one needs to find the optimal sampling locations, as well as the optimal pre-sampling filter.
-A complete characterization of optimal distortion for the rates lower than half the Landau rate is provided.
-It is shown that nonuniform sampling outperforms uniform sampling.
-In addition, this nonuniform sampling is robust with respect to missing sampling values.
-Next, for the rates higher than half the Landau rate, we find bounds that are shown to be tight for some special cases.
-An extension of the results for random discrete periodic signals is discussed, with simulation results indicating that the intuitions from the continuous domain carry over to the discrete domain.
-Sparse signals are also considered where it is shown that uniform sampling is optimal above the Nyquist rate.
-Finally, we consider a sampling/quantization scheme for compressing the signal.
-Here, we show that the total distortion can be expressed as the sum of sampling and quantization distortions.
-This implies a lower bound on the distortion via Shannon's rate distortion theorem.
+In this paper, the optimal sampling strategies (uniform or nonuniform) and distortion tradeoffs for Gaussian bandlimited periodic signals with additive white Gaussian noise are studied.
+Our emphasis is on characterizing the optimal sampling locations as well as the optimal pre-sampling filter to minimize the reconstruction distortion.
+We first show that to achieve the optimal distortion, no pre-sampling filter is necessary for any arbitrary sampling rate.
+Then, we provide a complete characterization of optimal distortion for low and high sampling rates (with respect to the signal bandwidth).
+We also provide bounds on the reconstruction distortion for rates in the intermediate region.
+It is shown that nonuniform sampling outperforms uniform sampling for low sampling rates.
+In addition, the optimal nonuniform sampling set is robust with respect to missing sampling values.
+On the other hand, for the sampling rates above the Nyquist rate, the uniform sampling strategy is optimal.
+An extension of the results for random discrete periodic signals is discussed with simulation results indicating that the intuitions from the continuous domain carry over to the discrete domain.
+Sparse signals are also considered, where it is shown that uniform sampling is optimal above the Nyquist rate.